 The Varicose Veins

-Varicose vein refers to any vein that is elongated, dilated, tortuous and knotted in appearance.
+Varicose Vein is a not a disease.
+It is a normal natural physiological phenomenon of veins.
+A vein refers to any vein that is elongated, dilated, tortuous and knotted in appearance.
 (Etymology: Latin, varicosus: full of dilated veins, from varic-, varix means dilated vein ; first known use: circa 1730) .
 The father of medicine, Hippocrates (430 BC), seeing the grape-like appearance of the veins of legs, called it Varicose Vein, as ‘Varicose’ is a Greek word and the meaning is ‘Grapes’.
 But earlier, in 3500 BC, the Egyptians, seeing the appearance of veins as ‘twisted snake’ described this disease as ‘serpentine windings’ which appeared more apt as regards the shape, appearance and behavior.

 The varicose veins include a number of diseases, other than those appearing on the lower limbs (legs).